micro-ROS/micro-ROS.github.io/_docs/concepts/client_library/real-time_executor/index.md

 ### Summary

 The RCLC Executor is an Executor for C applications and can be used with default rclcpp Executor semantics.
 If additional deterministic behavior is necessary, the user can rely on pre-defined sequential execution, trigged execution and LET-Semantics for data synchronization.
+The concept of the rclc-Executor has been published in [SLL2020](#SLL2020).

 ### Future work